 "After the seas have disappeared, you must fight for control of the last remaining source of water, the clouds"

 This is the dev log of the game Cloud Storage by Jez Whitworth.
-A settlement building simulation set in a dry, desert world where water is the last remaining natural resource.
+A turn-based settlement building simulation set in a dry, desert world where water is the last remaining natural resource.
 Harvest the moisture locked in the clouds to upgrade and trade with other players to advance your settlement and increase your chances of survival.

 The main aim of the game will be to keep alive and expand a population through careful management of settlements and water harvesting.
 I've been trying to work out the mechanics of the game and how each building depends on previous buildings being built.
 Different combinations on buildings in a settlement will affect the water harvesting rate, the survival rate of colony and how quickly settlement technology can be advanced.
 This is a really interesting insight into how similar building games are produced and I have a great appreciation for them as a result.